Chapter I. General Provisions

 lateral surfaces.
 They shall be provided with any other markings or means of

-identification that may be agreed upon between the belligerents upon the
+identification which may be agreed upon between the Parties to the conflict

 Unless agreed otherwise, flights over enemy or enemy-occupied territory

-landing thus imposed, the aircraft with its occupants may continue its
+the event of having thus to alight, the aircraft with its occupants may

-In the event of an involuntary landing in enemy or enemy-occupied
+In the event of alighting involuntarily on land or water in enemy or

 aircraft of Parties to the conflict may fly over the territory of neutral

-Powers, land on it in case of necessity, or use it as a port of call.
+Powers, land thereon in case of necessity, or use it as a port of call.
 They

-shall give the neutral Powers previous notice of their passage over the said
+shall give neutral Powers prior notice of their passage over the said

-territory and obey all summons to alight, on land or water.
+territory, and obey every summons to alight, on land or water.
 They will be

 immune from attack only when flying on routes, at heights and at times